fangoaish/Excel__SONATINEN-Product-Sales-Dashboard/README.md

 ## Data Exploration
-- Use Power Pivot to calcuate the measures for the following main metrics
+- Use Power Pivot to calculate the measures for the following main metrics
   - Total Orders
   - Total COGS
   - Total Revenue